hackclub/OnBoard/projects/Desk contRoller/README.md

 <!-- How much is it going to cost? -->
+## Cost
-I´ve tried to minimize cost to something corresponding to the project, so rn its about 28.07$ for the whole order (5 PCBs, all of them assembled).
+I´ve tried to minimize cost to something corresponding to the project, so rn its about $28.07 for 5 PCBs (all of them assembled), + $8.81 for customs & taxes + $13.84 shipping (the cheapest one), so all that makes `$50.72 in total`
 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->